Introduction to CodeCommit

 In this Lab, you will go through the basic usage of this service, creating, accessing, and managing a repository.
 You will use the Git command-line application on a Linux host to add a file to your repository.

-In the end of this Lab, you should be able to:
+At the end of this Lab, you will be able to:

 - Create a repository